betterscientificsoftware/bssw.io/Articles/UnitTestingC++WithCatch.md

 Unit testing is valuable for ensuring correctness of a program, performing regression testing, and decomposing the program into small, testable units.

 Using an existing framework is not strictly necessary -- it is straightforward to write a piece of code that exercises some functionality, tests it, and prints the results (pass or fail).
-If you compile this into an executable,  you have a unit test.
+Compiling this code into an executable yields a unit test.
 As more tests are written, however, you will want some way to organize them, run all of the tests, and track the overall number of passes and fails.
-As this process builds in complexity, it will evolve into a unit test framework.
+As this process builds in complexity, the supporting code will evolve into a unit test framework.

 ### Our project

-We needed to add unit tests to our project -- [QMCPACK] (https://github.com/QMCPACK/qmcpack) -- to improve testing.
+Our project -- [QMCPACK] (https://github.com/QMCPACK/qmcpack) -- needed to add unit tests to improve testing.
 We evaluated two existing frameworks, Google Test and Catch, to see what issues arise and how they are addressed.
 We decided to use Catch.

 The main advantages of Catch for our project are twofold:

- - It is a single include file (about 400 KB), making it easy to integrate into the project source tree.
+ * It is a single include file (about 400 KB), making it easy to integrate into the project source tree.
+(By comparison, Google Test is 3.8 MB and over 200 files)
- - Tests use simple assertion macros with C++ comparison operators.
+ * Being able to use simple C++ comparison operators in the assertion macros looks neater to us than the type and comparison-specific macros in Google Test.

 The [Catch website](https://github.com/catchorg/Catch2) has a longer description of the [rationale for Catch and feature list] (https://github.com/catchorg/Catch2/blob/master/docs/why-catch.md#top)